-Each year CRS awards scholarships to Canberra region students with a refugee/asylum-seeker background.
+Each year CRS gives education awards to Canberra region students with a refugee/asylum-seeker background.
 The awardees are aged from 5 to adult and are currently undergoing, primary, secondary or post-secondary education in the Canberra region.

-The scholarships are named after Mr Geoff McPherson AM, founding President of Canberra Refugee Support Inc.
+The awardsare named after Mr Geoff McPherson AM, founding President of Canberra Refugee Support Inc.

-Normally scholarships are awarded at a major ceremony during United Nations World Refugee Week.
-This year, COVID restrictions mean that there will be a number of smaller ceremonies in June linked to the organisations that nominated the awardees.
+Normally awards are presented at a major ceremony during United Nations World Refugee Week.
+As in 2021, we had a number of smaller ceremonies in June linked to the organisations that nominated the awardees.
 CRS hopes that we will be able to return to a single major ceremony in future years.

 Past CRS Scholarship Recipients: